The Importance of Breathing for Optimum Health

 What is bronchitis?

-The overwhelming number one cause of both bronchitis and emphysema (and lung cancer) is smoking and giving up is the single most important step you can take to both prevent and treat the disease.
-Frequent chest infections are common so if you suffer from any form of COPD speak to your doctor about a flu vaccination and any other medication that may help.
-It is also known that emphysema can be hereditary – if you have a family member with the disease you may be susceptible and it is even more important that you avoid smoking and smoky environments since passive smoking can be equally harmful.
+The overwhelming number one cause of both bronchitis and emphysema (and lung cancer) is smoking.
+Giving up is the single most important step you can take to both prevent and treat the disease.
+Frequent chest infections are common, so if you suffer from any form of COPD speak to your doctor about a flu vaccination and any other medication that may help.
+It is also known that emphysema can be hereditary – if you have a family member with the disease you may be susceptible, and it is even more important that you avoid smoking and smoky environments since passive smoking can be just as harmful as first-hand smoke.
 Dusty environments are also damaging to the lungs so wear a mask when working in such conditions.

 optimal breathing